-The Center for Criminal Law Studies, focus on criminal substantive law and procedural law and related issues.
-The practice of this center strives to provide an excellent academic community for scholars and students who devote into criminal law area and to elevate the development of criminal law scholarship.
+The Center for Criminal Law, focuses on criminal substantive law and procedural law and related issues.
+The practice of this center strives to provide an excellent academic community for scholars and students who devote themselves into criminal law area and to elevate the development of criminal law scholarship.

 Organization and Members

-The main focus of the center is Criminal Law, and it breaks into two sub-areas: the criminal substantive law and the criminal procedural law.
-This center dedicates to spur the academia influence on legal practice through launching periodical seminars and lectures to enhance communications between scholars and students, improve criminal law teaching quality, and to cultivate research motivation.
+The main focus of the center is Criminal Law, and it breaks into two sub-areas: criminal substantive law and criminal procedural law.
+This center dedicates to spurring the academic influence on legal practice by launching periodical seminars and lectures to enhance communications between scholars and students, improve criminal law teaching quality, and cultivate research motivation.

-The general mission of the Center for Criminal Law Studies is to improve the research and teaching of criminal law.
-To accomplish this target, the center will hold series of seminars, criminal law research projects, archive criminal law literature.
-Furthermore, the center offer recommendations on criminal law courses to the department of law.
+The general mission of the Center for Criminal Law is to improve the research and teaching of criminal law.
+To accomplish this target, the center hold series of seminars, criminal law research projects, and archive criminal law literature.
+Furthermore, the center offers recommendations on criminal law courses to the department of law.